Emanuel Ax, Piano

 Seven GRAMMY Awards, the Avery Fisher Prize, top honors at the inaugural Arthur Rubinstein Competition, the Echo Klassik Award, Yale’s Sanford Medal for distinguished musicianship: Emanuel Ax has amassed a lifetime of accolades.
 A regular soloist with the New York Philharmonic and Berlin Philharmonic, Ax also serves on the faculty of Juilliard and is the main duo partner of cellist Yo-Yo Ma, all while playing nearly a hundred of his own concerts every year — performances that are “never less than spellbinding,” according to The New York Times.

-Returning to Durham for the first time since 2014, Ax’s grace and peerless technique shine in Bach’s Partita No. 1 in B-flat Major, an elaborate rhythmic suite that culminates in a burst of melodic acrobatics.
-He moves through Schoenberg’s compact Six Little Piano Pieces and Schumann’s brief but buoyant Fantasiestücke before playing the Valses nobles et sentimentales, a set of fiery waltzes by Ravel.
-Ax completes the program with Chopin: the Andante spianato et grande polonaise brillante and three lively mazurkas.
+Returning to Durham for the first time since 2014, Ax’s grace and peerless technique shine in Brahms’ Rhapsodies, op.
+79. He moves through George Benjamin’s minimalist Piano Figures and Schumann’s brief but buoyant Fantasiestücke before playing the Valses nobles et sentimentales, a set of fiery waltzes by Ravel.
+Ax completes the program with three works by Chopin: the Nocturne in B Major, op.
+62, no.1; three lively mazurkas, op.
+50; and the Andante spianato et grande polonaise brillante.

 Schumann: Fantasiestücke, op.
 12